puutaro/cmdclick/README.md

 Add file to command click

-1. type alt+a, that way, open source file.
+1. Type alt+a, that way, open source file.
-2. write the file name you want to set at shellFileName between `SETTING_SECTION_START` and `SETTING_SECTION_END.
+2. Write the file name you want to set at shellFileName between `SETTING_SECTION_START` and `SETTING_SECTION_END.
     - Set the various settingVriables below as necessary

     | settingVariable| set value | description  |